Seaweed E-numbers (Alginates, Carrageens and Agars)

 In the European Community, "E" numbers have been given to food additives and these can be identified in food labels from these numbers.
-Elswhere, however, they often pass under a variety of names that often seem to be designed to occlude their origin.
+Elsewhere, however, they often pass under a variety of names that often seem to be designed to occlude their origin.
 Here are some of the seaweed E-numbers and a few of their uses.
+"Philippine-grade" carrageenan (often referred to as Philippine Natural Grade or PNG, or Processed Eucheuma Seaweed/PES in Europe) is a versatile, cost-effective hydrocolloid derived from red seaweeds (Kappaphycus alvarezii and Eucheuma denticulatum).
+It is used primarily as a stabilizer, thickener, and gelling agent in the food and pet food industries.
+More information.

 Please note that there is a lot of overlap in usage.